Edited by John December

 - Center for Urban Transportation Studies: an academic department at the University of Wisconsin--Milwaukee which studies urban mass transit, management, land use, forecasting, futures, planning, ride sharing, port operation, rail operation, environment, and communities.

 - Congress for New Urbanism: an urban design pattern that stresses walkability, mixed use developments, and the density that leads to urban efficiency and human interest.
 Critiqued for being overly nostalgic for the past or its reliance on gentrification, this movement nonetheless is a counterpoint to automobile-centric urban development theory and practice.
 The national convention for the Congress for New Urbanism was held in Milwaukee in 1999, and New Urbanist ideas have been influential in Milwaukee's downtown master plan.
-John Norquist, mayor of Milwaukee from 1988 to the end of 2003, is President and CEO of the Congress for New Urbanism.
-The CNU is headquartered in Chicago.
+John Norquist, mayor of Milwaukee from 1988 to the end of 2003, is a past President of the Congress for New Urbanism.
+The CNU has offices in Chicago and DC.

 - Links about transit and urban issues: A list of Web sites about human mobility, urban planning, and transportation issues.
 Includes organizations, public information, and advocacy sites that work to re-focus urban planning, architecture, and transportation policies and systems toward serving the needs of human beings

 - "Public Transportation Shapes Where Millennials Decide to Live," Michael Myers, Apr 23, 2014, rockefellerfoundation.org/blog.